yesiltepe-hidir/infinity-rope/README.md

 ---

 Note:
+* As KV Flush is effectively an index change operation, we found it quite useful to repeat the characteristics of environment and people in every action prompt.
+See examples in prompts/infinity_rope_prompts.txt
 * **Our model works better with long, detailed prompts** since it's trained with such prompts.
 We will integrate prompt extension into the codebase (similar to [Wan2.1](https://github.com/Wan-Video/Wan2.1/tree/main?tab=readme-ov-file#2-using-prompt-extention)) in the future.
 For now, it is recommended to use third-party LLMs (such as GPT-4o) to extend your prompt before providing to the model.
 * You may want to adjust FPS so it plays smoothly on your device.
 * The speed can be improved by enabling `torch.compile`, [TAEHV-VAE](https://github.com/madebyollin/taehv/), or using FP8 Linear layers, although the latter two options may sacrifice quality.
 It is recommended to use `torch.compile` if possible and enable TAEHV-VAE if further speedup is needed.